Met Gala 2018: The Best, Worst, and Most Sacrilegious Looks

 Will Rihanna show up as a rebel school-girl?
 Can Madonna somehow top her iconic references to Catholicism?
 Will Kim Kardashian and Kendall Jenner wear Yeezy?
 All we know is that there will be lots of Versace, Versace, Versace.
 Follow along below for the best, worst, and most sacrilegious looks of the night.

-Best and (Baddest) Anna Wintour
+Best (and Baddest) Anna Wintour

 Met Gala Puppet Master Anna Wintour always shows up in custom Chanel, but this white lace number is one of her best yet.
 Why?
 Because it actually has personality.
 With collar-bone slits and and a long rosary, it’s a bit good girl gone bad.
 So, hell yeah.
-Rumor has it that this might be Ms. Wintour’s last Met Gala as Vogue editor-in-chief, but she’s got her name on the door, so it certainly isn’t goodbye.
+Rumor has it that this might be Ms. Wintour’s last Met Gala as Vogue editor-in-chief, but she’s got her name on the wall, so it certainly isn’t goodbye.

 Most Polarizing Pants: Amal Clooney